MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-provisioning-logs.md

 # What are the Microsoft Entra user provisioning logs?

-Microsoft Entra ID integrates with several third party services to provision users into your tenant.
+Microsoft Entra ID integrates with several non-Microsoft services to provision users into your tenant.
 If you need to troubleshoot an issue with a provisioned user, you can use the information captured in the Microsoft Entra provisioning logs to help find a solution.

 Two other activity logs are also available to help monitor the health of your tenant: